saj1th/scala-primer/slides01.md

 - is a Trait and a subtype of all reference types.
 - there exists exactly one instance of Null, and that is _null_ .
 - provided mostly for interoperability with other JVM languages and should almost never be used in Scala code
-- often abused to represent an absent optional value; scala provides better altrenatives
+- often abused to represent an absent optional value; scala provides better alternatives

 ---